Catalonia – El Priorat

 This route features the following characteristics and interests: Pilgrimage, Archaeology, History, Wine

-A stay in Barcelona at the end (or start!) at one of our hand-picked hotels or B&Bs.
-Wine tasting at the end of the walk in Porrera.
+A stay in Barcelona at the end (or start!) at our hand-picked B&B. Wine tasting at the end of the walk.

 Eating and Drinking